Meta pixel

 A conviction for driving without insurance can have life-changing consequences.
 You could receive 6-8 penalty points, face unlimited fines, risk discretionary disqualification, and carry a criminal record.
 However, with expert legal defence from experienced driving without insurance solicitors, many cases result in complete acquittals or special reasons findings.

 At Scarsdale Solicitors, we’ve helped hundreds of clients successfully defend driving without insurance charges across England and Wales.
-Our 98% success rate in motoring cases, combined with over 20 years of specialist experience as driving without insurance solicitors, means you’re in the safest possible hands.
+Our high success rate in motoring cases, combined with over 20 years of specialist experience as driving without insurance solicitors, means you’re in the safest possible hands.

 Don’t assume you have no choice but to plead guilty.
 Don’t risk representing yourself.
 Don’t wait until it’s too late.